Manual Installation

 An example can be found here:

-wget "https://storage.googleapis.com/linera-io-dev-public/testnet-babbage/genesis.json"
+wget "https://storage.googleapis.com/linera-io-dev-public/testnet-conway/genesis.json"

 Creating Your Keys